zachwolfe/abs/README.md

 ## Current Status & Future Plans (as of November 13, 2021)
 - Only supports Windows for now; support for Apple platforms and Linux is planned, but not right away
-- Support for building 32-bit and 64-bit DLLs and GUI apps is basically good enough for my needs at this point (modulo any undiscovered bugs)
-- Building console apps is broken
+- Supports building GUI apps, console apps and dynamic libraries
+  - Both 32-bit and 64-bit
+- Limitations:
   - My code for finding the local Visual Studio installation is not very robust
   - Adding icons to an app is not yet supported
+  - The output is not as pretty as some other build systems
+  - Not all error messages are very helpful
 - I currently use a very minimal JSON manifest format for project-specific configuration.
 This format *might* be replaced with build scripts written in C++.
 This could enable things like:
   - Building code written in programming languages other than C++
   - Domain-specific or platform-specific preprocessing, like generating C++/WinRT projections for the Windows API, assembling application bundles for macOS, etc.